nus-cs2103/website-base/admin/tp-pe-fragment.md

 **Instructions for Reviewing Bug Reports**

-* **Don't freak out if there are lot of bug reports.** Many can be duplicates and some can be _false positives_.
+* **Don't freak out if there are a lot of bug reports.** Many can be duplicates and some can be _false positives_.
 In any case, we anticipate that all of these products will have some bugs and our penalty for bugs is not harsh.
 Furthermore, it depends on the severity of the bug.
 Some bug may not even be penalized.
 * **Nit-picking is a good sign**: If you receive a lot of nit-picking type of bugs that make you roll your eyes, it means testers were unable to find more serious bugs.
 That's a good thing.
 * **Not exactly zero-sum**: As mentioned earlier, the penalty for having a specific bug is not the same as the reward for reporting that bug (it's not a _zero-sum_ game).
 For example, the reward for testers will be higher (because we don't expect the products to have that many bugs after they have gone through so much prior testing)